f4z4on/rzp/README.md

 xmllint --schema request.xsd YOUR_XML_REQ
 ```

 The schemas are copied as-is from the official documentation.
 I will provide English comments later (hopefully).
-The API is versioned and this repo covers only the version 2.8—in use since 30 September 2017 and the only available version since 1 January 2018.
+The API is versioned and this repo covers only the version 2.8 which is in use since 30 September 2017 and which is the only available version since 1 January 2018.

 ## License